 However, it is considered that in the future it may become a permanent residence.

-Thus, the program's objective was a four-bedroom home, with the necessary support spaces, living and dining rooms, as well as a workspace with library and office characteristics.
+The program is for a four-bedroom residence, with the inherent support spaces, living and dining rooms, as well as a workspace with library and office characteristics.

-The area of the existing house was sufficient to accommodate all the desired living spaces, as well as their interconnections.
+The area of the existing house was sufficient to accommodate all the desired residential spaces, as well as their interconnections.
+However, the conditions for natural lighting and interior ventilation of the building are not met.
 To achieve this, it is necessary to intervene in the facades.
-Thus, large openings are made in them to illuminate the created spaces.

 These openings were considered based on the incidence of the sun, taking into account the stifling heat of summer and the intense cold of winter.
 And, on the other hand, to allow enjoyment of the garden and the landscape, observed from inside the house.

-In the New Village House, the rooms typically used during the day are all on the ground floor, prioritizing direct access to the outdoor space.
+In the House in New Village, the rooms typically used during the day are all on the ground floor, prioritizing direct access to the outdoor space.
 The bedrooms occupy the upper floor, although with one exception.

 The stability of the walls subjected to the opening of new apertures, for the new windows and doors, will be ensured by visible iron structures.
 This framing distinguishes the new apertures from the existing ones.
 The visual impact of the new apertures on the building's facades requalifies the overall image of this house in New Village, aiming for a new harmony between the old and the new.